camilogarciabotero/GeneFinder.jl/README.md

 ## Example

 The first implemented function is `simplefinder` a very non-restrictive ORF finder function that will catch all ORFs in a dedicated structure.
-Note that this will catch random ORFs not necesarily genes since it has not ORFs size and overlapping condition contraints.
-Thus it might consider aa"M*" a posible encoding protein from the resulting ORFs.
+Note that this will catch random ORFs not necesarily genes since it has no ORFs size or overlapping condition contraints.
+Thus it might consider `aa"M*"` a posible encoding protein from the resulting ORFs.

 ```
 julia> using BioSequences, GeneFinder